ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Components.md

 ## Pre-session (60 minutes)

-*Prepare for the session* [here](../wiki/[ENG2.1]Components)
+*Prepare for the session* [here](../../../wiki/[ENG2.1]Components)

 ## Session Details

 ### Session Discussion (20 minutes)

-In Breakout Groups of 3 to 4 people, discuss the following; be prepared to share an example
+In your team channels, discuss the following; be prepared to share an insight or example with the class

 - Share examples of potential *Views* and *Components* you observed on websites
 - Imagine your daily schedule as a set of components, e.g., Wake up, Exercise, Breakfast, ....
 Discuss as a group what might be examples of: